OliverWBurke/fast-api-learning/README.md

 they are just function arguments.
 These all have type hints, and default values where needed.

+### POST Send Body
+This is a post endpoint, that shows how we can accept data in the body of a request.
+We create a Pydantic class based of the pydantic BaseModel.
+This class details the expectations of the body that we expect to receive.
+We can add some logic in the function call to do different things based on values provided in the body

 ## API Documentation

 ### App Description